Granary Square and canal near King's Cross

 Advertising

-Thinking about a trip to London?
-You've probably already clocked that this city is a massive, sprawling giant, made up of neighbourhoods that each have their own unique character.
-So don't resign yourself to a super-pricey hotel in the city's fancy West End.
+You’ve decided you’re travelling to London.
+You’ve booked your transport and downloaded a tube map, but where to stay?
+You’ve probably clocked that London is one massive, sprawling city, made up of neighbourhoods that each have their own unique character.
+So don’t just book a super-pricey hotel in the city’s fancy West End.
 Dive into the real London by branching out from the well-trodden tourist path and immersing yourself in the sights, sounds and smells of somewhere totally new.

 Whether you're after lively nightlife, easy access to gorgeous green spaces, culture on your doorstop, or dining to die for, you'll find it here.
 Read on for our guide to nine great neighbourhoods and find the best places to stay in London.